Contents

 Dust skylights month-to-month utilizing a telescoping dust mop.

-Have skylights examined by a professional yearly for hairline fractures and other flaws that can cause more extensive structural damage down the line.
-If you’re uneasy cleaning skylights yourself, have your skylights expertly cleaned up at the same time you have them examined.
+Have skylights checked by a professional yearly for hairline cracks and other defects that can lead to more substantial structural damage down the line.
+If you’re uneasy cleaning skylights yourself, have your skylights professionally cleaned up at the same time you have them inspected.

-If replacing your roof and installing a new skylight at the same time, ask your roofing professional to have an ice and water guard set up with the roof underlayment to expect ice dams.
-Having a skylight makes your roof more vulnerable to forming ice dams( melted snow that has refrozen) around the external edges of the skylight, which can avoid rainwater overflow or melt and develop a leak if they leak through the roof shingles.
+If changing your roof and installing a new skylight at the same time, ask your roofer to have an ice and water guard set up with the roof underlayment to expect ice dams.
+Having a skylight makes your roof more prone to forming ice dams( melted snow that has actually refrozen) around the outer edges of the skylight, which can avoid rainwater overflow or melt and create a leakage if they seep through the roof shingles.

 Pros.